salwakhaledmetwally0726-glitch/altguide-investment/template__milestone0_README.md

 _Provide a detailed description of your project concept here.
 What is the app?
 What problem does it solve?_

-- **Concept:** ["AltGuide is a beginner-friendly investment guidance platform designed to help university students build smart savings habits using micro-investment features, educational insights, and automated financial planning."]
+- **Concept:** ["AltGuide is a beginner-friendly investment guidance platform designed to help university students build smart savings habits using micro-investment features, educational insights, and automated financial planning."
+-Most young users don’t know:

+how to invest,

+how to choose the right risk level,

+how much money to start with,

+or how to understand financial concepts.

+This leads to fear, bad financial decisions, or zero savings.

+Solution

+AltGuide Investment provides:

+Micro-investment (start with very small amounts)

+AI-powered risk assessment

+Beginner-friendly investment guides

+Simulated portfolios to practice without losing money

+Smart recommendations based on user profile

+Core Value ]
 - **Link to Fin-Tech Course Document:** []

 ---